Frama-C API - Sigma

 A sigma assigns a logical variable to each memory chunk, assigned lazily, that represents the contents of this slice of memory at a given program point.

-Remark: memory chunks are not required to be independant from each other, provided the memory model implementation is consistent with the chosen representation.
+Remark: memory chunks are not required to be independent from each other, provided the memory model implementation is consistent with the chosen representation.
 Conversely, a given object might be represented by several memory chunks.

 Memory chunk types.